 The original Los Angeles Farmers Market is about a 30-minute drive from downtown Hollywood.
 The farmers market has more than 100 shops and restaurants to explore.
 There are so many different places to eat with so many choices for food chances are you will stop at least a couple of the food booths.

 Park your car and take a walking tour to enjoy the sights and sounds of Hollywood.
-There are plenty of places to eat in the Hollywood & Highland Mall and if you want to be a tourist take one of the bus tours and see the homes of the movie stars
+There are plenty of places to eat in the Hollywood & Highland Mall, and if you want to be a tourist, take one of the bus tours and see the movie stars’ homes.

 See what all the fuss is about and take a Hollywood Day Trip.
 It’s defiantly worth checking out.